-Minneapolis suspends use of no-knock warrants as scrutiny over contentious police tactic mounts
+Minneapolis suspends use of no-knock warrants as scrutiny of contentious police tactic mounts

 “This is kind of the most serious thing the government can do,” said Barry Friedman, faculty director of the Policing Project at New York University’s law school.
 “You’d think it’s the most regulated, and there’s almost no regulation.”

-Locke’s death from the no-knock raid has re-inflamed tensions in Minneapolis where residents are still grappling with the fallout from George Floyd’s 2020 murder — the trial of three of the officers who arrested Floyd is underway.
+Locke’s death in the no-knock raid has re-inflamed tensions in Minneapolis, where residents are still grappling with the fallout from George Floyd’s 2020 murder — the trial of three of the officers who arrested Floyd is underway.

 “We have a city that just refuses to learn,” Jeff Storms, a civil rights attorney for Locke’s family, said Friday.
 “We continue to be known for these colossal civil rights failures.
 And so now the question is, is the city going to hold itself accountable?
 And can we believe the city anymore when it says it’s going to learn from its own mistakes?”

-What has happened since Amir Locke’s death?
+What has happened since Locke’s death?

 Minneapolis Mayor Jacob Frey (D) announced Friday the city would suspend the use of no-knock warrants — those in which officers enter a property without first announcing their presence.